saveendhiman/OpenfirePluginSample/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

+This is Openfire Custom plugin sample.It help to communicate between my mysql db and android app.
+I have added sample for Plugin and XMPP sample for android.

 Please follow below steps to make openfire plguin.

 With the help of plugin you can communicate with database using xmpp.